 Class “balance” has always been something that the WoW developers strive for, but sometimes it’s a hit and miss thing.
 Especially after an expansion or big patch the balance between classes, or even builds within the same class may become a little iffy.

-With the 4.0 patch this was certainly the case.
-With everything supposedly “balanced” at level 85 the balance at other levels became… interesting.
+With the 6.0 patches (Warlords) this was certainly the case.
 Once day class A is in god mode, the next day it’s in the dog house.
 For example, today, Survival might be the top DPS spec.
 Next week it may be different.

 The point is that we’re not going to play a “flavor of the moment (FOTM)” game here.
 We’ll present info that will make you a better Hunter and we’ll leave the balance dance to Blizzard and the FOTM game to the forums.